kubestellar/kubestellar/docs/content/direct/get-started.md

     heading-offset=2
  %}

-## Exercise KubeStellar
+### Variables for running the example scenarios.

-Proceed to [Scenario 1 (multi-cluster workload deployment with kubectl) in the example scenarios](example-scenarios.md#scenario-1-multi-cluster-workload-deployment-with-kubectl) after defining the shell variables that characterize the setup done above.
-Following are setting for those variables, whose meanings are defined [at the start of the example scenarios document](example-scenarios.md#assumptions-and-variables).
+Before moving on to try exercising KubeStellar, you will need the following shell variable settings to inform the scenario commands about the configuration.

 ```shell
 host_context=kind-kubeflex